 Calculating Private Mortgage Insurance Based on Down Payment

-Another item that is impacted by the down payment is the monthly private mortgage insurance rate, also called PMI.
+Another item that is impacted by the down payment is the monthly rate for private mortgage insurance PMI.

 This is a fee, charged by a 3rd party, to provide an insurance policy to cover the lender if the borrower is not able to make the payments and the home is foreclosed.